-Since you won’t be spending the night in Monaco, you’ll want to arrive by bus to save money.
+Since you likely won’t be spending the night in Monaco, you’ll want to arrive by bus to save money.

 Try to snag a coastal side seat on the bus and keep your camera out for the Mediterranean views.
-When traveling to Monaco from Nice, that means you’ll want to sit on the right side of the bus.
+When traveling to Monaco from Nice, you’ll want to sit on the right side of the bus.

 And for only 3 euros round trip to Monaco, the bus price is unbeatable.
 When traveling from Nice to Monaco, the trip takes about 30 minutes.
 You can purchase your ticket onboard.

 Travel Tip: Don’t take the Monaco Express 100x bus.
 It skips the Mediterranean route and doesn’t save much time.